 Any charge stemming from an altercation with police requires defendants to proceed carefully.
 When law enforcement is the alleged victim in a case, the stakes are higher.
 Perhaps you were acting in self-defense or defense of another, police were using excessive force, or there was other misconduct.
 That said, contact our office for an important free consultation.
 We will thoroughly analyze what happened and recommend next steps.
 We offer same-day jail visits, affordable fees, and flexible payment plans for people facing obstruction allegations throughout Colorado.

 If you or someone you know has been charged with obstructing a peace officer, be smart.
-Contact the highly rated defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the highly rated defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Sunyu Kim